tamnguyen1992/web_1_project_2/README.md

 Follow the design as closely as possible.

 ## Submission
-Submit your live link to Canvas.
+Submit your Github live link to me via direct message on Slack